All Articles/

 Fire Ants: The Flower Mound Lawn Nemesis

-Red imported fire ants (Solenopsis invicta) thrive in Flower Mound's clay-rich soil, particularly in the established neighborhoods near Flower Mound Road and newer developments around Cross Timbers.
-These aggressive insects build mounds that can damage lawn equipment and create safety hazards for children and pets.
+Red imported fire ants thrive in Flower Mound's clay-rich soil, particularly in neighborhoods near Flower Mound Road and newer developments around Cross Timbers.
+These aggressive insects build mounds that can damage lawn equipment and pose safety hazards.

 Immediate DIY Fire Ant Control

-• Boiling water treatment: Pour 2-3 gallons of boiling water directly onto mound centers during early morning when ants are closer to surface.
-This kills approximately 60% of contacted ants but rarely eliminates entire colonies.
+• Boiling water treatment: Pour 2-3 gallons of boiling water directly onto mound centers during early morning.
+This method kills approximately 60% of contacted ants but rarely eliminates entire colonies.

 • Diatomaceous earth barrier: Create a 6-inch ring of food-grade diatomaceous earth around mounds.
 Reapply after rain or irrigation.

-• Bait stations: Place protein-based baits 2-4 feet from mounds during cooler parts of day (below 85°F) when worker ants are actively foraging.
+• Bait stations: Place protein-based baits 2-4 feet from mounds during cooler parts of the day when worker ants are actively foraging.

 Professional Fire Ant Solutions

-Professional treatments typically involve two-step programs combining broadcast baits with individual mound treatments.
-The most effective approach uses slow-acting toxicants that workers carry back to colonies, eventually reaching queens and brood chambers 3-8 feet underground.
+Professional treatments often involve two-step programs combining broadcast baits with individual mound treatments.
+These methods use slow-acting toxicants that workers carry back to colonies, eventually reaching queens and brood chambers underground.

 Treatment MethodEffectivenessDuration